Chaotic diffusion of asteroids in the exterior 1:2 mean motion resonance with Mars: Conclusions and Discussion

-\thefigure{A\arabic{figure}} For each test particle in our simulations, the semimajor axis $a$, eccentricity $e$, inclination $I$ as well as two angles $\varpi$ and $\Omega$ that define the orientation of the orbit {\sl osculate} due to the gravitational pull of the planets \citep{MurrayDermott1999}.
-Apart from the semimajor axis, the variation can be regarded as the vector sum of the respective {\sl forced} and {\sl proper} vectors, e.\,g. for the eccentricity

-where the forced component depends primarily on the semimajor axis $a$ of the asteroid and of the planets and on the planetary masses, while the proper component has a constant modulus that is intrinsic to that asteroid.
-The proper semimajor axis $a_{P}$ - or, equivalently, the proper mean motion $n_{P}$ from Kepler's third law - is also constant and approximately the long-term average of $a$.

-To generate test particle orbits with a given proper eccentricity and/or inclination for the simulations we first determine the respective forced vector at or near the starting epoch.
-This vector is common to all asteroids with the same $a$ and is obtained by averaging the osculating element vectors for a large enough number of asteroids.
-We describe here the procedure for the eccentricity.

-We searched through a catalogue of numbered asteroid proper elements available through the {\sl AstDys} information service \citep[][accessed in April 2014]{ASTDYS} and identified 14,653 asteroids with proper mean motion $n_{P}$ between 94.5 and 96.5 deg/yr, straddling the 1A-2M resonance.
-We then calculate the common forced vector of the asteroids in two different ways: \begin{itemize} \item[--]

-By processing asteroid osculating elements obtained from {\sl AstDys} for MJD 57000 = 2014 Dec 9.0 UT and using available tools within {\sl orbfit} \citep{ORBFIT} to calculate their proper elements as per \citet{KnezevicMilani2003}.
-From Eq.~\ref{eq:decomp} the forced vector for each asteroid is

-The common force vector is then estimated as the geometric average $< >$ of these vectors for all the asteroids. \item[--]

-By forming the osculating vector for each asteroid and taking the average $< >$.
+Implicit in our investigation has been the assumption that the average eccentricity of Mars does not vary over timescales exceeding those in our simulations.
+Numerical experiments have, however, shown that changes of order a few $\times \gtrsim \left( e_{\rm forced} \cos{\varpi_{\rm forced}},e_{\rm forced} \sin{\varpi_{\rm forced}} \right) \left( e \cos{\varpi},e \sin{\varpi} \right)$$>$.
 If the azimuths of proper vectors are assumed random, averaging estimates the common forced vector. \end{itemize} Fig.~\ref{fig:forced} shows good agreement between the two methods, the result differing by $2 \times 10^{-3}$ or $\sim$5\% for the eccentricity vector and $0^{\circ}$.1 or $\sim$10\% for the inclination vector.
 Since the second method requires {\it a priori} knowledge of the osculating elements only, we have adopted it for the work reported here.

 \thefigure{\arabic{figure}}

 \bsp